quantumfate/quantumhome/README.md

 ### Granular control

-Roles will be run on a host when a certain variable with the prefix "enable_role_" or "enable_container_" is defined and set to "yes".
+Roles run on a host when a certain variable with the prefix "enable_role_" or "enable_container_" + the role name is set to yes on their respective host.

 If the variable is not defined it will default to false and therefor the role/container wont run on the target host.

 Therefor `enable_role_security: yes` in group_vars/all/vars.yml will run the role on all hosts since variables declared in group_vars/all/vars.yml are valid almost everywhere in the playbook.